Polyaspartic vs Epoxy: Which Floor Coating Is Right for You?

 Walk into a garage that was coated with epoxy two years ago.
 Do you notice a yellowish, amber tint near the garage door?
 That is UV damage.
 Epoxy is not UV stable.
 Sunlight breaks down its chemical structure, causing it to discolor and chalk over time.

 Our system is 100% UV stable.
 It will never yellow.
 Your floor will look as crisp and clear ten years from now as it does the day we install it.
 This is vital for outdoor areas.
-If you need a pool decks coating service or driveways coating service You cannot use epoxy.
+If you need a pool deck coating service or driveway coating service, you cannot use epoxy.
 It will be ruined by the sun in a matter of months.
 Polyaspartic handles the UV rays without breaking a sweat.

-You can read more about the science of UV degradation on polymers from resources like the National Institute of Standards and Technology (NIST).
+You can read more about the science of UV degradation on polymers from resources such as the National Institute of Standards and Technology (NIST).

 Style and Customization